lukehsiao/BYU_Bomberman/README.md

 4. Make sure Bomberman is configured correctly (see below for details.)
 5. Play!
 6. When finished, clean up cart/controllers.
-7. Shutdown the Pi BEFORE unplugging the cart (intructions below).
+7. Shutdown the Pi BEFORE unplugging the cart (instructions below).

 ### I want some nitty-gritty details. ###